Binary Search Tree in Action (In-order)

 Prerequisites

-Before reading this article, you should learn:
+Before reading this article, you need to study:

-For every node
+For any node

 node

-.For every node
+.For any node

 node

-in a BST, both its left and right subtrees are also BSTs.
+, its left and right subtrees are also BSTs.

 void traverse(TreeNode root) {